-All of the authors must complete the "Authorship and Disclosure Form" to declare their Conflicts of Interest.
+All of the authors must complete the "Authorship and Disclosure Form" to declare their Conflicts of Interest to disclose interests that could influence how readers interpret your work by electric form which will be requested upon submission by e-mail.

-- (1) Research was commissioned by or collaborative with industry (including paid or unpaid work). - (2) Co-own patent or rights over method of therapy, medication, or instruments used in the study. - (3) Has been provided medication or instruments for free or for a favorable price. - (4) A grant or donation has been provided for the research. - (5) Has been provided unapproved medication or medical instruments. - (6) Has been sponsored for lectures.
+(1) Research was commissioned by or collaborative with industry (including paid or unpaid work).

+(2) Co-own patent or rights over method of therapy, medication, or instruments used in the study.

+- (3) Has been provided medication or instruments for free or for a favorable price. - (4) A grant or donation has been provided for the research. - (5) Has been provided unapproved medication or medical instruments. - (6) Has been sponsored for lectures.
-To disclose interests that could influence how readers interpret your work, authors must complete the online Disclosure form.

 Failure to reveal all pertinent information could result in the article being classified as a fraudulent submission and may cause a published paper to be retracted and the authors prohibited from further submission to the Journal of Epidemiology.
 The corresponding author must include a section titled "Conflicts of interest" at the end of the Acknowledgments.
 If the manuscript is accepted for publication, the disclosures will be published in the Journal as they appear in the Acknowledgments section of the manuscript.
 If the authors have no conflicts of interest to declare, they should declare this with an explicit statement, such as "The authors declare they have no conflict of interest with respect to this research study and paper."